-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status \$1.05 2/26/2020 Jim Wallace It is not clear if DCA proposes rail spurs to each launch site or iust a new siding near Lambert Road which would be served by As currently planned, the Rail-Served Materials Depot would be located parallel to Franklin Boulevard between Twin Cities Road and a location north of Dierssen Road.
+ID # Date Requester Questions/Comments Response Responder Date Responded Response Status S1.05 2/26/2020 Jim Wallace It is not clear if DCA proposes rail spurs to each launch site or just a new siding near Lambert Road which would be served by surface transportation.
+Rail spurs would be very difficult since the only appropriate existing 1-5 undercrossing is at Lambert Road and constructing a sustainable spur system through the Delta would be extremely difficult and expensive to maintain.
+A rail siding near Lambert and Franklin Roads would probably be at least 2-miles long, require at least one at grade road crossing and would probably be part of a larger staging area.
+It is likely that surface disturbance would exceed 300 to 400 acres.
+Although I agree with rail transport, I am slow to endorse significant surface disturbance which is likely to become a permanent feature. parallel to Franklin Boulevard between Twin Cities Road and a location north of Dierssen Road.
 The rail siding area would be part of the Consolidation Center which would also include RTM and tunnel segment storage.
 These facilities would be removed following construction.
-RTM would be moved from the tunnel launch shaft on Glanville Tract (to the west of Interstate 5) to the Consolidation Center with a conveyor belt.
-Jim Lorenzen 5/27/2020 Responded
+RTM would be moved from the tunnel launch shaft on Glanville Tract (to the Jim Lorenzen 5/27/2020 Responded